kotest/kotest-cookbook/README.md

 The main point is to clearly explain why we are expecting exactly these values.
 Kotest provides multiple ways to do that - choose whatever works best for you.

+## Using Fakery

+If our dependency is a function, not an object, we don't need to mock - instead we can just build a test double.
+Generally using test doubles instead of mocks makes our lives easier, especially when we are dealing with complex problems.
+We shall get to discussing complex scenarios later in this chapter, but let's start with a few simple ones.

+### Test Double: A Basic Example

 ## Learning Resources

 - [Kotest Documentation](https://kotest.io/)